SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-actions.md

 ### Membership

 __Add Owner__ button will add owner/s to the selected group.
+Along the classic way of adding each user individually, clicking on the __Import from File__ button you can add, as much users, as you want.
+We support both .csv and .txt files.
+The users can be separated by a tab, semicolon, comma or a space.
 - Available on: main report while on Groups and Teams node or from a list inside the Groups and Teams node.
 - Scope: currently selected Office 365 group

 __Add Member__ button will add member/s to the selected group.
+Along the classic way of adding each user individually, clicking on the __Import from File__ button you can add, as much users, as you want.
+We support both .csv and .txt files.
+The users can be separated by a tab, semicolon, comma or a space.
 - Available on: main report while on Groups and Teams node or from a list inside the Groups and Teams node.
 - Scope: currently selected Office 365 group